jonteal/studybuddy/README.md

 4. Make cards draggable so they can be organized in the way the user would like.
 5. Add redux to handle state management
 6. Update card count in subject row component
+7. Add filtering on home page and on subject page to show only a certain confidence level
+8. Change all index cards in subject view to accordian view and change title background color to confidence level color